-North Dakota man Convicted in Minnesota of Threatening Judge
+North Dakota Man Convicted in Minnesota of Threatening Judge

-ST. PAUL, Minn.
-(AP) _ A North Dakota man has been convicted in Minnesota of threatening to kill a federal judge.
+ST. PAUL (AP) -- A North Dakota man has been convicted in Minnesota of threatening to kill a federal judge.

 A jury in St. Paul found 65-year-old Robert Phillip Ivers, of West Fargo, North Dakota, guilty Friday.
 U.S. Attorney Erica MacDonald says Ivers has ``a long history of using words to frighten and intimidate.''